Scan0815/tg-engine/readme.md

 The Sprite Game Package is a collection of web components built with StencilJS, designed for easy and efficient integration of sprite-based graphics into web-based games and animations.
 This package includes components for displaying individual sprites, animating them, and managing sprite maps.

+ALPHA VERSION: This package is currently in alpha and may not be suitable for production use.
+Please report any issues or bugs you encounter.

 ## Components

 ### `tg-sprite`